munificent/craftinginterpreters/book/global-variables.md

 Fortunately for us, the only semantic differences on the left side of an assignment appear at the very right-most end of the tokens, immediately preceding the `=`.
-Even though the receiver of a setter may be an arbitrarily long expression, the part whose benavior differs from a get expression is only the trailing identifier, which is right before the `=`.
+Even though the receiver of a setter may be an arbitrarily long expression, the part whose behavior differs from a get expression is only the trailing identifier, which is right before the `=`.
 We don't need much lookahead to realize `beverage` should be compiled as a set expression and not a getter.

 Variables are even easier since they are just a single bare identifier before an `=`.
-The idea then is that right *before* compiling an expression that can also be used as an assignment target, we look for a subsequent `=` token.
+The idea then is that right _before_ compiling an expression that can also be used as an assignment target, we look for a subsequent `=` token.
 If we see one, we compile it as an assignment or setter instead of a variable access or getter.